domsen123/directus-extensions/README.md

 ```

 ### FOURTH STEP
-Be sure, that your index.html includes the following <!-- COMMENTS -->
+Be sure, that your index.html includes the following COMMENTS (--app-html-- and --preload-links--) exactly as shown below:

 ```html
 <!DOCTYPE html>